-We manage our solid waste operations, which include a full range of solid waste services, on a geographic basis through two regional operating segments, which we designate as our Eastern and Western regions.
-Our third operating segment is Recycling, which comprises our larger-scale recycling operations and our commodity brokerage operations.
-Organic services, ancillary operations, along with major accounts and industrial services, are included in our "Other" segment.
-See Note 19, Segment Reporting to our consolidated financial statements included under Item 8 of this Annual Report on Form 10-K for a summary of revenues, certain expenses, profitability, capital expenditures, goodwill, and total assets of our operating segments.
+We have managed operations through four operating segments, including (i) two regional operating segments, which we designate as our Eastern and Western regions, (ii) Recycling, which comprises our larger-scale recycling operations and our commodity brokerage operations and (iii) "Other", which comprises organic services, ancillary operations, along with major accounts and industrial services.
+Effective January 1, 2020, we reorganized our operating segments as follows: we aligned our organics services and our major account and industrial services, with our Recycling segment to form the Resource Solutions segment, thus creating a single resource renewal-focused segment.
+We also moved our ancillary transportation services, which were previously included in our Other segment, into our Western region.
+Accordingly, as of January 1, 2020, our operating segments consist of the Eastern and Western regions and Resource Solutions.
+See Note 20, Segment Reporting to our consolidated financial statements included under Item 8 of this Annual Report on Form 10-K for a summary of revenues, certain expenses, profitability, capital expenditures, goodwill, and total assets of our operating segments.